sdejesu1/proj_for_show/pythonSortingGraphing/README.md

-# Automating CS124 Project 4 with Python
+# Automating CS124 Project 4 with Python - Steven De Jesus and Ben Payson

+Code Written by me:

+Code written by Ben:

 All sorting algorithms provided by Lisa Dion, professor of Data Structures and Algorithms at UVM, with my contributions being the reads and writes.

 Updated an old C++ project that recorded the number of reads (accessing data) and writes (mutating the data) for different